rachanabalot999-cmd/Agricultural-Traceability/README.md

 📝 Project Overview

 This Solidity smart contract establishes a foundation for decentralized Supply Chain Traceability.
-By leveraging the Ethereum Virtual Machine (EVM), we ensure that the lifecycle of every product batch is logged and immutable.
-This gives consumers, regulators, and supply chain partners verifiable proof of origin, handling steps, and current ownership.
+By leveraging the Ethereum Virtual Machine (EVM), we ensure that the lifecycle of every product batch is logged and immutable, providing verifiable proof of origin and handling history.

-Workflow Summary

-The system logs a product through the following steps:

-Registration: The product is created by the farmer and registered as Planted.

-Ownership Transfer: The current owner transfers control of the batch record to the next party (e.g., from Farmer to Processor).

-Stage Updates: The new owner updates the product's status (e.g., to Harvested, Processed, Shipped).

 ⚙️ Technology and Features

 Core Technologies

-Solidity (v0.8.0+): The programming language for the smart contract.
+Solidity (v0.8.0+): The smart contract programming language.

 Ethereum Virtual Machine (EVM): The deployment and execution environment.

-keccak256: Used to generate unique, verifiable IDs for each product batch.

 Smart Contract Features (Traceability.sol)

+This table shows the primary functions and their purpose in the supply chain workflow:

 Function/Feature